Data-Curators-Royce-Institute/2023-06-12-royce/index.md

   organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them. <strong> Please contact the organisers if you require a personal emergency evacuation plan (PEEP), it is important that we have one in place for you in case of an emergency, should you require it.</strong>
 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
-Please contact the organisers if you require a personal emergency evacuation plan (PEEP), it is important that we have one in place for you in case of an emergency, should you require it.
 </p>
 {% endif %}